 German Wedding Traditions Gifts

 German wedding gifts are similar to wedding gifts that you would find in North America.
-Gift certificates and cash being especially popular for couples who have been on their own for a while.
-WHo have already bought the requisite toaster.
+Gift certificates and cash being especially popular for couples who have been on their own for a while who have already bought the requisite toaster.

-One wedding I attended, I had bought a gift card for the couple.
+At one wedding I attended, I had bought a gift card for the couple.
 I put the card in an envelope and didn’t think much more about it.

 As I entered the German wedding reception, much to my surprise, we saw the gift table filled with very creative arrangements.
 All containing a card and presumably either cash or gift certificate.
 Setting my card down beside these beautifully decorated cards arrangements, my gift suddenly felt rather inadequate.